-TISAX as a pass to NIS2 | All for One Poland
+TISAX as a Gateway to NIS2 | All for One Poland

 TISAX

-as a pass to NIS2
+as a Gateway to NIS2

-NIS2 Directive - a new European standard
+NIS2 Directive — A New European Standard

 The revised legislation includes the production of motor vehicles, trailers and semi-trailers as an important sector, which means that medium and large companies in this industry will also be subject to new legal obligations.